AusClimateService/npcp/reports/phase1/phase1_report.md

 There are also additional options as follows:
 - _Time grouping_:
   Similar to ECDFm, it is common to apply the QME method to individual seasons or months separately.
   Each month’s histogram can also use data from adjacent months to increase the sample size (i.e., providing a 3-month moving average).
-  Monthly time grouping was used for this NPCP intercomparsion and adjacent months were included for precipitation.
+  Monthly time grouping was used for the NPCP intercomparsion and adjacent months were included for precipitation.
 - _Adjustment factor smoothing_:
   A moving (boxcar) average can be applied over the range of bias correction values (i.e. for bins 0 to 500).
-  For this intercomparison a 21-point moving average was used.
+  For the intercomparison a 21-point moving average was used.
 - _Adjustment limits_:
   The software allows the user to specify a maximum adjustment/correction.
-  The default setting for precipitation (used in this intercomparison) is for a maximum increase of 50% applied to values great than or equal to 10mm.
+  The default setting for precipitation (used in the intercomparison) is for a maximum increase of 50% applied to values great than or equal to 10mm.
   For instance, a model daily precipitation value of 20mm could potentially be bias corrected up to a maximum value of 30mm.